The Best Marketing Guide for an Insurance Sales Agent

 Review platforms hold more power in the court of public opinion than you may realize.
 You could have created an amazing website that showcases dozens of accolades that you have amassed over the years.
-But one of the first things people look at before getting insurance for themselves, their property, or even their pets is review sites.
+But one of the first things people look at before getting insurance for themselves, their property, or even their pets on review sites.

 Also, make it a point to leave a positive reply to all the comments that people leave (even negative ones).
 This shows that you’re listening and are making a genuine attempt to better your services.
-Some of these review sites include Google My Business, Yelp, and Thumbtack
+Some of these review sites include Google My Business, Yelp, and Thumbtack.

 Conduct Customer Surveys

 As an insurance sales agent, you can expect to get rejected by some of your clients.
 But remember that the sales and marketing aspect is a continuing process.
-And just because you experience rejection from one client, doesn’t mean that you’ll continue to experience rejections moving forward.
+And just because you experience a rejection from one client, it doesn’t mean that you’ll continue to experience rejections moving forward.

 One of the best ways to understand the needs of your clients is through customer surveys.
 Develop brief questionnaires that you can ask your clients to fill out in your office or through email.
 Make sure to ask for open-ended testimonials that explain how you can improve your services.